Health & Wellbeing

 Healthier Child Project

-To support our aims, we have enrolled in the award-nominated Healthier Child Project in partnership with Northants County Council.
-We work with Paul Evans, a Healthy Child Consultant, to incorporate aspects of the Healthier Child Initiative into our school day, addressing all areas of health and wellbeing.
+To support our aims, we enrolled in the award-nominated Healthier Child Project in partnership with Northants County Council.
+We worked with Paul Evans, a Healthy Child Consultant, to incorporate aspects of the Healthier Child Initiative into our school day, addressing all areas of health and wellbeing.
 Should you wish to find out more about the project, please go to www.northamptonshire.gov.uk/healthierchild .
 The project extends to our staff with many us of signed up to the workplace challenge.
 We even had a large team active in the Race for Life!

 Healthy Lifestyles are regularly promoted in school assemblies, PSHCE lessons, through topic work and at School Council meetings.
 We are also using our Sports premium Grant to provide high-quality PE opportunities for all pupils and ensuring that staff have further professional development to improve their PE teaching.
 We are constantly looking out for new opportunities to get all children active and involved and have recently taken part in archery and orienteering activities.

 On 13th March a Danish TV crew came into school in recognition of our work to promote healthy lifestyles!
-This news items was aired on Danish TV on Friday 16th March.
+This news item was aired on Danish TV on Friday 16th March.
 Click here to watch this special item.

 We actively promote physical and emotional health and equip pupils with the understanding and skills they need to make informed decisions about their health, both now and in the future.
 We prioritise the mental well-being of our children by regularly and openly encouraging them to share problems and concerns.
 Mrs. Mildren, our Learning Mentor is free to spend time with children and their families that need additional support at any time and all staff have great listening ears too!
 There is a small room in the library that can be used for a quiet moment of reflection or calm for children that need some time; we are constantly adapting our learning environment for individual needs.
 Last year we joined the TaMHS project (Targeted Mental Health in School) to recognise how to support mental wellbeing.